Vice President of Research

 Research and reports include: a report on racial equity for youth apprenticeships with the North Carolina Justice Center and Annie E. Casey Foundation (https://www.ncjustice.org/publications/making-youth-apprenticeships-equitable-and-effective-lessons-from-north-carolina/); state and national counts of non-degree credentials for Credential Engine (https://credentialengine.org/counting-credentials-2021/); development of state certifications and licensing data tables with the LMI Institute (https://www.lmiontheweb.org/what-we-do/state-certifications-and-licenses-data/); development of a new, more transparent approach to estimating automation impacts on regions (https://www.lmiontheweb.org/automation-exposure-score/) in collaboration with Steve Hine.

 Dr. Forbes holds a Master of Community Planning degree from the University of Maryland and a PhD in City and Regional Planning with a specialization in Economic and Workforce Development from the University of North Carolina.
-Her scholarly work focuses on the practice of apprenticeship by German firms in North America and workforce skills, training provision and job quality in manufacturing supply chains.
+Her scholarly work focused on the practice of apprenticeship by German firms in North America and workforce skills, training provision and job quality in manufacturing supply chains.
 She has published papers in Economic Development Quarterly, International Labor Relations Review, and Industry and Corporate Change.
-She also has a paper trail scattered across local newspapers and obscure outdoor sports magazines.
+She also has a paper trail scattered across local newspapers and outdoor sports magazines.